acanarini/acanarini.github.io/_pages/yearly_report.md

 ##### Research Grants and Proposals.
 ##### Papers, Manuscripts and other Reports.
 ##### Editorial Roles, Reviews and Servicing.
-Reviewed 2 manuscripts for international peer-reviewed journals.
+Reviewed 3 manuscripts for international peer-reviewed journals (Ecology Letters, Nature Climate Change, Nature Communications).
 Served as Associate Editor for the journal Ecology and Evolution and edited 3 peer-reviewed manuscripts.
-(Feb 2024)
+(March 2024)
 ##### Prizes and awards.
 ##### Other Activities.